 Brett Shumate assists clients with high-stakes regulatory litigation involving the government.
 He develops creative strategies to challenge state and federal laws, regulations, and executive orders on constitutional and statutory grounds.
-He handles crisis litigation and defends clients in bet-the-company enforcement actions.
+He handles emergency litigation and defends clients in bet-the-company enforcement actions.

-Brett currently represents clients in litigation arising under the Administrative Procedure Act, Telephone Consumer Protection Act, Federal Advisory Committee Act (FACA); Freedom of Information Act (FOIA); Medicare Act; Tariff Act; Public Health Service Act, and Food, Drug, and Cosmetic Act (FDCA); and the U.S. Constitution.
+Brett regularly represents clients in litigation arising under the Administrative Procedure Act (APA); Telephone Consumer Protection Act (TCPA); Federal Advisory Committee Act (FACA); Freedom of Information Act (FOIA); Medicare Act; Tariff Act; Public Health Service Act (PHSA); Food, Drug, and Cosmetic Act (FDCA); and the U.S. Constitution.
 He also advises clients in matters involving climate change, ESG (environmental, social, and governance), trade, telecommunications, government contracts, and agency guidance.

 Brett joined Jones Day from the U.S. Department of Justice, where he served as deputy assistant attorney general for the Civil Division's Federal Programs Branch.
 He handled litigation impacting nearly every sector of the economy, including health care, education, labor, national security, foreign affairs, sanctions, telecommunications, and energy.
-Brett advised nearly every federal agency and the White House on litigation risk and was the government's lead counsel in a number of high-profile cases.
+Brett advised federal agencies and the White House on litigation risk and represented the government in high-profile litigation.

 Brett has particular experience in litigation affecting telecommunications and technology companies.
 He has handled numerous appeals challenging Federal Communications Commission (FCC) orders, including a successful challenge to the FCC's net neutrality rules.

 The following represents experience acquired prior to joining Jones Day.